 Since most of the Persian Gulf was dry land at that time, the four rivers would have come together in what is now the southeastern portion of the Persian Gulf.
 From those “headwaters” the rivers would separate and continue to flow toward and empty into the Indian Ocean.”

 Dr. Ross thinks that such a warm location “explains why Adam and Eve did not need clothes (Armenia, by contrast, would have been quite cold).
 Since a large aquifer exists under the Persian Gulf, it also explains the springs mentioned in Genesis 2:6.”

 Is The Garden Of Eden Underwater?

 Dr. Juris Zarins, of the Southwest Missouri State University, who has studied LANDSAT space images and has put forward a theory suggesting that the Garden of Eden is located under the waters of the Persian Gulf.
-He thinks that the story of Adam and Eve and their expulsion from the paradise describes the shift from hunting-gathering to agriculture.
-In his opinion, this is an event that took place about 7,000 years ago as a result of climate changes that forced people to live their homelands.
+He thinks that the story of Adam and Eve and their expulsion from paradise describes the shift from hunting-gathering to agriculture.
+In his opinion, this is an event that took place about 7,000 years ago as a result of climate changes that forced people to live in their homelands.

-There are many theories about the location of Garden of Eden, and several are intriguing, but the truth is that we still have no clues as to where the legendary paradise was located.
+There are many theories about the location of the Garden of Eden, and several are intriguing, but the truth is that we still have no clues as to where the legendary paradise was located.
 Therefore, the Garden of Eden remains an unsolved biblical mystery.